Tina Fey: Saturday Night Live (1997–2006)

-In 2000, Fey began performing in sketches, and she and Jimmy Fallon became co-anchors of SNLs Weekend Update segment.
+In 2000, Fey began performing in sketches and became a co-anchor of SNLs Weekend Update segment alongside Jimmy Fallon.
 Fey said she did not ask to audition, but that Michaels approached her.
 Michaels explained that there was chemistry between Fey and Fallon, though he felt the decision was "kind of risky" at the time.
 Her role in Weekend Update was well received by critics.
 Ken Tucker of Entertainment Weekly wrote: "Fey delivers such blow darts – poison filled jokes written in long, precisely parsed sentences unprecedented in [Weekend Update] history – with such a bright, sunny countenance makes her all the more devilishly delightful."
 Dennis Miller, a former cast member of SNL and anchor of Weekend Update, was pleased with Fey as one of the anchors: "Fey might be the best Weekend Update anchor who ever did it.
 She writes the funniest jokes."
 Robert Bianco of USA Today, however, commented that he was "not enamored" of the pairing.

 In 2001, Fey and the rest of the writing staff won a Writers Guild of America Award for SNLs 25th anniversary special.
 The following year at the 2002 Emmy Awards ceremony, they won the Emmy for Outstanding Writing for a Variety, Music or Comedy Program.

 When Fallon left the show in May 2004, he was replaced on Weekend Update by Amy Poehler.
 It was the first time that two women had co-anchored Weekend Update.
 Fey revealed that she "hired" Poehler as her co-host for the segment.
 The reception was positive, with Rachel Sklar of the Chicago Tribune noting that the pairing "has been a hilarious, pitch-perfect success as they play off each other with quick one-liners and deadpan delivery".